 The Rehab Act has several sections, including:

 Section 501 of the Rehab Act prohibits employment discrimination against qualified individuals with disabilities in the federal sector, including the U.S. Postal Service, the Postal Regulatory Commission and the Smithsonian Institution.
 It does not require these entities to have a minimum number of employees at the worksite to be covered.
 Section 501 is administered by individual agencies’ Equal Employment Opportunity office.
 In February 2016, the U.S. Equal Employment Opportunity Commission published a Notice of Proposed Rulemaking on Section 501.
-In addition to combining and clarifying existing requirements, the proposed rule includes two requirements: achieving set representation rates and providing personal assistance services for employees who require them due to disability.
-Related to the former, the proposed rule would establish uniform goals across all agencies, specifically 12 percent for people with disabilities and 2 percent for people with certain targeted disabilities, at both higher and lower levels of employment.
-To learn more about the NPRM, read EARN’s policy brief on it.
+The rule consolidates existing requirements from a variety of sources and sets goals for federal agency workforces of 12 percent representation for individuals with disabilities and 2 percent for individuals with “targeted” disabilities, measures facilitated by inviting applicants and employees to voluntarily self-identify.
+To learn more about the new rule, read EARN’s Section 501 policy brief or visit the EARN 501 Info Center.

 Section 504 of the Rehab Act prohibits discrimination against qualified individuals with disabilities by any program or activity receiving federal financial assistance or by any program or activity conducted by a federal executive agency or the U.S. Postal Service.
 For programs or activities receiving federal financial assistance, there is no minimum threshold for coverage.
 Furthermore, there is no requirement that recipients or executive agencies have a certain number of employees.
 Section 504 protects not only qualified individuals with disabilities who apply to and participate in such programs, but also job applicants and employees of the organizations that provide them.
 Each federal agency issues, administers and enforces its own set of Section 504 regulations tailored to its programs, although all such regulations share common requirements.

 Section 508 of the Rehab Act addresses information technology.
 Specifically, it requires federal agencies’ information and communications technology to be accessible to people with disabilities—including not only members of the public but also employees.
 While Section 508 only applies to federal agencies, many private employers have adapted its standards as a way to ensure their technology infrastructure is accessible.
-The U.S. Department of Labor Office of Disability Employment Policy-funded Partnership on Employment and Accessible Technology provides a wealth of guidance for employers on how to “think accessible” when it comes to technology, including a guide for employers and TalentWorks, an online tool that can help employers and human resources professionals ensure their online job applications and other eRecruiting technologies are accessible to job seekers with disabilities.
+The Partnership on Employment and Accessible Technology, which is funded by the U.S. Department of Labor Office of Disability Employment Policy, provides a wealth of guidance for employers on how to “think accessible” when it comes to technology, including a guide for employers and TalentWorks, an online tool that can help employers and human resources professionals ensure their online job applications and other eRecruiting technologies are accessible to job seekers with disabilities.